szrlee/szrlee.github.io/content/publication/li-2024-hyperagent/index.md

   - Efficient RL
 ---

-### Summary of contributions:
+### Summary of contributions

 1. New probability tools in high-dimensional probability and statistics
-- a non-trivial martingale extension of Johnson-Lindenstrauss (JL) for adaptively sampled data due to the sequential nature of RL;
+- The first probability tool for sequential random projection, a non-trivial martingale extension of Johnson-Lindenstrauss (JL) for adaptively sampled data due to the sequential nature of RL;
-- a unified and simple analysis for JL via high-dimension extension of Hanson-Wright.
+- A unified and simple analysis for JL via high-dimension extension of Hanson-Wright.

 2. Methodology for sequential-decision making
-- hypermodel for efficient incremental approximation of the posterior (uncertainty estimation) over complex models without leveraging conjugacy as encountering more data;
+- Hypermodel: efficient incremental approximation of the posterior (uncertainty quantification) over complex models without leveraging conjugacy as encountering more data;
-- index sampling for approximate posterior sampling for data-efficient sequential decision-making.
+- Index sampling: approximate posterior sampling for data-efficient sequential decision-making.

 3. Results for sequential-decision making
 - Practically, our developed HyperAgent demonstrates its robust performance in large-scale deep RL benchmarks with significant efficiency gain in terms of both data and computation;
-- Theoretically, first method to achieve logarithmic per-step computation and sublinear under episodic tabular RL among practically scalable algorithms.
+- Theoretically, the first method to achieve logarithmic per-step computation and sublinear under [tabular episodic RL](https://arxiv.org/abs/2402.10228) and [linear bandit](publication/li-2024-approximate/) setups among practically scalable algorithms.
+At the heart of the analysis is the sequential incremental posterior approximation argument, made possible by the our developed first probability tool for sequential random projection.